 From the education-related perspectives such as learning effectiveness and home-school cooperation, it is advisable for parents to let their children attend schools near their homes instead of crossing the boundary.
 If parents decide to arrange their children to cross the boundary to attend schools, they should first consider their children’s safety.
-Parents should also consider the impacts on the learning and development of their children which result from the long travelling to school in Hong Kong daily.
-Parents should be fully aware of the operation and situation of each boundary control point (BCP) before arranging transportation for their children to travel to school every day crossing the boundary.
+Parents should also consider the impacts on the learning and development of their children, which result from the long travelling to school in Hong Kong daily.
+Parents should be fully aware of the operation and situation of each boundary control point (BCP) before arranging transportation for their children to cross the boundary to school every day.
 Besides, parents should not let their children cross the boundary to school alone without accompanying adults.

-Same as other ordinary travellers, cross-boundary students (CBS) need to hold valid identity documents or travel documents to commute between Hong Kong and Shenzhen via various BCPs.
+Same as other ordinary travellers, cross-boundary students (CBS) need to hold valid proofs of identity or travel documents to commute between Hong Kong and the Mainland via various BCPs.
 Different means of public transport are provided at various BCPs.
-Parents can arrange suitable means of public transport for their children depending on their needs.
+Parents can arrange suitable means of transport for their children depending on their needs.

 In consideration of the safety of students of tender age, the Government has been providing different measures to facilitate the clearance procedures and the transportation arrangements for CBS.
-These measures include granting special quotas for cross-boundary school coaches (CBSC) to provide service for CBS at four land-based BCPs, issuing Closed Area Permits, where appropriate, for CBS to take local school buses to school via Lo Wu BCP and Lok Ma Chau Spur Line BCP, and offering ‘Cross-boundary Student e-Channels’, ‘Simplified Clearance Procedure’ and ‘On-board Clearance Service’ at some BCPs.
+These measures include granting special quotas for cross-boundary school coaches (CBSC) to provide service for CBS at different BCPs, issuing Closed Area Permits, where appropriate, for CBS to take local school buses to school via Lo Wu Station Road (MTRCL Section) of Lo Wu BCP and via Lok Ma Chau Spur Line BCP, and offering ‘Cross-boundary Student e-Channels’, ‘Simplified Clearance Procedure’ and ‘On-board Clearance Service’ at some BCPs.